 Frequently Asked Questions

 The National Investment Commission (NIC) can assist investors by simplifying and guiding investors through the investment process.
 The NIC can also grant an investment license which provides significant incentives for qualifying investors.
 The One Stop Shop (OSS) is the NIC's single point of contact for investors and aims to facilitate this process by providing investors with streamlined and hassle-free licensing and investment services.
-For more information on the OSS or investor incentives, please visit the sites below:

 The National Investment Commission (NIC) has established the One Stop Shop (OSS) to serve as the single point of contact for investors.
 The OSS will help guide investors through the investment licensing process.
 The application process takes approximately 45 days once a completed application is received and requires: